Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Importing_AIE_blocks/AIE_Class_Kernel_FIR/README.md

 ## Knowledge nuggets

-:bulb: Note that the *AIE Class* block determines the class template parameters and the constructor parameters and builds up a mask with appropriate fields allowing you to specify the values for these parameters.
+:bulb: Note that the *AIE Class Kernel* block determines the class template parameters and the constructor parameters and builds up a mask with appropriate fields allowing you to specify the values for these parameters.

 :bulb: Note the class is defined in a namespace.
 The namespace is used to specify a fully qualified name in the block mask in the "Kernel class" field.